-We have gone into further detail below about what Nursing Care is and who it is best suited for to help provide peace of mind to those looking for a care home that offers specialised medical care.
+We have gone into further detail below about what nursing care is and who it is best suited for to help provide peace of mind to those looking for a care home that offers specialised medical care.

 Nursing Care is care that is provided and supervised by registered general nurses and offered to residents that require continuous medical and personal attention.
 It is also a great solution for those who need intensive rehabilitative care, after suffering from an injury.
 If residents have medical conditions, a terminal illness or require end-of-life care, nursing care can be provided by registered nurses.

 Our nurses at Deeside Care Home use an approach called ‘key nursing’, which is where each resident is dedicated to their own nurse.
 This allows our residents to have a personalised experience and a familiar face that can provide 24-hour support to themselves and their family and friends.
 This approach also allows our residents to adopt independence within the home to have a home-from-home experience.

 Nursing care is suitable for patients who need, intensive rehabilitative care after suffering from an injury, individuals with physical disabilities and people who are recognised to have long-term issues with their health.

 Convalescence care and short term stays are available for residents to help with recovery and rehabilitation.
 When recovering from an injury it may not be safe to go straight home, having 24-hour constant support provided by a professional nurse can help aid in an effective and efficient recovery process.